 - 1. If we roll two dice, what is the probability that the product of two numbers is a multiple of 2? - 2.
 Recall that a roulette has 37 slots: 0 through 36.
 Among slots 1-36, half are red, the other half black (zero has no color).
 What is the probability of - (a) getting a red (on a single run of roulette) - (b) getting a red, then black, then 0 (on 3 successive runs) - (c) getting red 15 times in a row? - (d) getting this sequence of colors: RRRBRBRBBRBBRBR (also of length 15)? - 3.
 A hunter is shooting ducks.
 Probability of hitting a duck with one shot is p = 1/3. - (a) What is the probability of missing the duck (with one shot)? - (b) He makes 5 shots.
 What is the probability that he misses all five? - (c) What is the probability that out of 5 shots, he will hit at least once?
 Will this probability double if he makes 10 shots?
 (You can use the calculator for computing the answers) - (d) What is the probability that out of 5 shots, he will hit exactly once?
-Will this probability double is he makes 10 shots? - (e) What is the probability that out of 5 shots, he will hit at least twice?
-Will this probability double if he makes 10 shots?
-(You can use the calculator for computing the answers) - (f) What is the probability that out of 5 shots, he will hit exactly twice?
-Will this probability double if he makes 10 shots?
-(You can use the calculator for computing the answers) - 4.
+Will this probability double is he makes 10 shots? - 4.
 Supposing that there are equal chances of a boy or a girl being born, what is the probability that at least one of the first five babies born next Saturday morning at the St. Charles Hospital will be a girl?
 That all five will be girls? - 5.
 At a fair, they offer you to play the following game: you are tossing small balls in a large crate full of empty bottles; if at least one of the balls lands inside a bottle, you win.
 Unfortunately, it is really impossible to aim, so the game is just a matter of luck (or probability theory): every ball you toss has a 20% probability of landing inside the bottle. - (a) If you are given three balls, what is the probability that all three will be hits?
 That all three will be misses?
-That at least one will be a hit? - (b) Same questions for five balls. - (c) They charge you 2 dollars for 3 balls, or 3 dollars for 5 balls.
-Which is a better deal?
-[Considering only from the point of view of the chances of winning, not the fun you are getting]
+That at least one will be a hit? - (b) Same questions for five balls. - 6.
+In a game, each student's name is written on identical slips of paper and put in a bag.
+Then a slip is randomly selected from the bag.
+Here is the composition of the class: